Sandra Bullock and Jesse James Divorce: What About the Kids?

 Bullock’s best chance to have visitation with Jesse James’ children would be to work out an agreement with the mother and Jesse James.
 In that case, the parties could work together to figure out what would be in the children’s best interests.

-If you have questions about custody or visitation rights as they pertain to stepchildren and/or stepparents, call Mello & Pickering, LLP for a free 20 minute phone consultation or a one hour in person meeting at (408) 288-7800.
+If you have questions about custody or visitation rights as they pertain to stepchildren and/or stepparents, call Mello & Pickering, LLP for a free consultation or a one hour in person meeting at (408) 288-7800.
 We are committed to working with you to figure out what your rights are and how best to pursue those rights.